dmarks84/CapstoneProject_SpaceX_Predictions/README.md

 ## Project(CapstoneProject_SpaceX_Predictions)
-### Part of the Coursera series: IBM Data Engineering & Python
+### Part of the Coursera series: IBM Data Science

 ## Summary
-My Jupyter notebook did not save correctly, unfortunately.
-My work has been deleted, but the outline of the project belies the steps I understook.
-Primarily, we completed these tasks:
-Task 1: Generate DataFrame from CSV data.
-Task 2: Define a schema for the data.
-Task 3: Display schema of DataFrame.
-Task 4: Create a temporary view.
-Task 5: Execute an SQL query.
-Task 6: Calculate Average Salary by Department.
-Task 7: Filter and Display IT Department Employees.
-Task 8: Add 10% Bonus to Salaries.
-Task 9: Find Maximum Salary by Age.
-Task 10: Self-Join on Employee Data.
-Task 11: Calculate Average Employee Age.
-Task 12: Calculate Total Salary by Department.
-Task 13: Sort Data by Age and Salary.
-Task 14: Count Employees in Each Department.
-Task 15: Filter Employees with the letter o in the Name.
+In this capstone, I predicted if the Falcon 9 first stage will land successfully.
+SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
+Therefore determining if the first stage will land and the cost of launch can help to determine if an alternate company may want to bid against SpaceX for a rocket launch.
+In this lab, I completed several stesp:
+- I collected data from an API and wrangled it into the right format
+- I gathered additional supplemental data via webscraping
+- I utilized a SQL database and Python/Juptyer Notebooks to perform EDA.
+- I created a number of useful visualizations
+- I employed Folium as a way to visualize launch sites and landmarks
+- I created a dashboard with Dash and Plotly for stakeholder use
+- I set up ML models to predict launch success and performed some feature engineering as well
+- I created a written report summarizing our findings and recommendations.
+-

 ## Skills (Developed & Applied)
-Programming, Python, RDBMS & SQL, Databases, Statistics, Numpy, Pandas, Dataframes, ETL &| ELT & Data Pipelines, DAGs, Apache Spark, Automation, Data Modeling, EDA, Data Visualization, Data Summarization
+Programming, Python, RDBMS & SQL, SQL (MySQL), Databases, Statistics, Probability, Linear Algebra, Numpy, Pandas, Seaborn, Matplotlib, Plotly, Dash, Folium, BeautifulSoup, Scikit-learn, Dataframes, ETL &| ELT & Data Pipelines, Automation, Webscraping, APIs, Data Modeling, EDA, Data Visualization, Data Summarization, Data Reporting, Dashboards, Classification, Superived ML, Communication, Technical Writing